📅 Last Updated: January 30, 2026

 In 2019, Sam Bankman-Fried launched FTX, a platform for cryptocurrency trading.
 Quickly gaining traction, users flocked to FTX, and it caught the attention of major venture capitalists.
 Fast forward to January 2022, FTX’s valuation reached a staggering $32 billion.

 By November 2022, facing insurmountable financial challenges, FTX filed for Chapter 11 bankruptcy.
-The once-giant firm, burdened with $8 billion in unpaid liabilities, left up to a million creditors in the dark.
+The once-giant firm, burdened with $8 billion in unpaid liabilities, left up to a million creditors in the dark—a stark reminder of the risks in the crypto startup ecosystem.

 27. Best Places for Fintech Startups

 Silicon Valley, Singapore, New York City, London, and Los Angeles collectively have 696 emerging fintech ventures, making up 31% of the world’s fintech operations.
-These cities are top spots to kick off a fintech business!
+These cities are top spots to kick off a fintech business, offering strong networks of tech VC investors and talent pools.

 28. Covid Affected Fintech Startups